ENVIRONMENTAL

 Approach

 Created interpretive graphics that balanced educational rigor with visitor accessibility.
 Worked within museum exhibition standards while accommodating outdoor conditions requiring weather-resistant materials and fabrication techniques.
-Coordinated production timelines and installation logistics across diverse exhibit environments.
-Collaborated with curators and educators to translate complex scientific content into accessible visual narratives.
-Managed production and installation across outdoor environments requiring weather-resistant materials and ADA compliance.
+Coordinated production timelines and installation logistics across diverse exhibit environments and ADA compliance.

 Impact